-These depression profiles are from my casebook.
-You will see common themes and circumstances that can fuel depression.
-It would perhaps be over-egging it to say that these profiles are truly representative – but nevertheless, they may resonate with many of you.
+Profiles of depression from my case book.
+I have tried to draw some common themes and circumstances that can fuel depression.
+It would perhaps be over egging it to say that these depression profiles are truly representative – but they will resonate with many of you.

 The harassed mum